thatgibbyguy/ply/README.md

 # tgggrid

 tgggrid (pronounced tig*grid) is a ratio based CSS Framework written in SCSS, and is currently a fork of [Kube v 4.0.2] that was converted to SCSS by me, [thatgibbyguy].
-The purpose of tgggrid is to provide Front End developers with an immediately understandable framework based on a ration based grid system, versus arbitrary column based grid systems.
+The purpose of tgggrid is to provide Front End developers with an immediately understandable framework based on a ratio based grid system, versus arbitrary column based grid systems.

 ## tgggrid versus foundation